gardener/gardener-extension-shoot-networking-filter/hack/api-reference/config.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>DownloaderConfig contains the configuration for the filter set downloader.
+<p>DownloaderConfig contains the configuration for the filter list downloader.
 Only used for provider type <code>download</code>.</p>
 </td>
 </tr>